Positives

 Sizing

 The 157 Jones Ultra Mountain Twin fits me really well.
 I wouldn’t want to size up or down.
-It’s a decent match for my boot size, so I can turn it, but it also handles my 185lbs no problem.
+It’s a decent match for my boot size so that I can turn it, but it also handles my 185 lbs with no problem.
 I didn’t like the Mountain Twin in a 160 as much as I liked the 157, so a stiffer version of that would only magnify my issues.

 Boot size is most important when sizing a board.
 Weight is second, and Height is 3rd, but you need to factor in all three.
 Here are some ideal US boot sizes for the Jones Ultra Mountain Twin.
 These suggested boot sizes work best for not turning the board slower than it should be and not having the dreaded Toe and heel Drag.